romanha/elasticsearch-status-monitor/readme.md

 You can start the tool by running the command `java -jar elasticsearch-status-monitor-[version]-jar-with-dependencies.jar`.

-The tool will create a folder called `Elasticsearch Status Reports` in the directory of the JAR.
+The tool will create a folder called `reports` in the directory of the JAR.
 This folder includes all generated reports.

 To connect to a secured _Elasticsearch_ cluster, make sure that the certificates are added to the trust store of the JRE.
 The tool uses the default trust store located at `%JAVA_HOME%/lib/security/cacerts`.